-Green, December and Laura Luehrmann.
+1. Green, December and Laura Luehrmann.
 2017.
 Comparative Politics of the Global South: Linking Concepts and Cases (4th ed.).
 Boulder: Lynne Rienner Publishers.

-This textbook is required, and is available for purchase at the U.W.O. bookstore.
-All other course readings will be posted on the "Resources" section of the OWL website, unless otherwise noted by the instructor.
+This textbook is required, and is available for purchase at the UWO bookstore.

+2. Course readings on OWL.
+You will have required readings for every week that are in addition to readings form the textbook.
+All of these will be posted on the "Resources" section of the OWL website, unless otherwise noted by the instructor.

 It is essential that you keep up with reading for this course.
-Lectures will work on the assumption that you have completed the reading.
+Lectures will be organized on the assumption that you have completed the reading.